by A. Easton

 Have you ever chugged a bottle of water in the security line at the airport?
 Then you totally have to go on the plane – which I hate.
 I am an average size person and barely fit into those teeny stalls… and I’m always weirdly afraid of being sucked down the toilet.
 LOL

 Anyway, I digress.
 You should always be more conscious of staying hydrated while traveling; even more so than when you’re at home.
-While hydration is key to staying healthy on a regular basis, it really helps with jet lag; dry skin from the cabin and keeping up overall energy levels during your travels.
+That cabin is super drying.
+While hydration is key to staying healthy on a regular basis, when traveling staying hydrated really helps with jet lag; dry skin from the cabin and keeping up overall energy levels during your travels.

 Survival and Emergency Preparedness

-So, with Mother Nature always cooking up something fun for us humans to deal with; together with the threat of terrorism lurking in our lives, we should all have a go-to water source in case of emergency.
+So, with Mother Nature always cooking up something fun for us to deal with; together with the threat of terrorism, pandemics and political unrest lurking in our lives, we should all have a go-to water source in case of emergency.

 How To Get Potable Water